Overthinking and Anxiety: Breaking the Loop

 Why does overthinking cause anxiety?

-Overthinking keeps the brain's threat-monitoring system active.
-When you continue searching for certainty or safety through more thinking, the brain interprets the ongoing search as evidence that the threat is unresolved — maintaining and often intensifying anxiety.
+Overthinking keeps your brain's threat-monitoring system active.
+When you keep searching for certainty or safety through more thinking, your brain reads the ongoing search as evidence the threat is unresolved — maintaining and often intensifying anxiety.
 The loop is self-reinforcing: anxiety prompts more thinking, and more thinking sustains the anxiety.

 What is the difference between overthinking and rumination?

-Rumination is the clinical term for the type of repetitive, self-focused thinking that underlies most overthinking.
-It tends to be backward-looking (replaying past events) or focused on imagined future threats.
-Worry is a related pattern that is more future-directed.
+Rumination is the clinical term for the repetitive, self-focused thinking that underlies most overthinking.
+It tends to be backwards-looking (replaying past events) or focused on imagined future threats.
+Worry is a related pattern that leans more future-directed.
 Both are forms of repetitive negative thinking with overlapping mechanisms and similar evidence-based treatments.

 How do I stop anxious thoughts at night?